 The crux of the EESA was to gain more complete reporting of assets and cost basis.
 Prior to the EESA, reporting varied somewhat and was difficult to track.
 Lawmakers felt that revenues were likely being lost due to failure to report.
 EESA aims to gather more information from brokers, closing the gap on revenues through cost basis reporting.
 The act has certainly provided more reported information, but it has also created more work for brokers and taxpayers to repeat the same previously reported information.

-You will need to report or create a report that shows all transactions.
+You’ll need to report or create a report that shows all transactions.
 Many tax software programs will assist you in creating your Form 8949, including adjusting for wash sales.
 A professional tax advisor should be able to do the same with your exported brokerage statements.

 Keep in mind that most property owned and used for personal purposes, pleasure, or investment is a capital asset.
 Use Form 8949 to report the sale or exchange of a capital asset you are not reporting on another form or schedule (such as Form 6252 or 8824).

 Short-term capital gains or losses (assets held for one year or less) are now reported on Part I of Form 8949.
 Long-term capital gains or losses (assets held for more than one year) are now reported on Part II of Form 8949.
 There are other transactions that don’t fit into the Form 8949 that will still go to your Schedule D summary page, such as Section 1256 contracts.

 Have you traded futures, foreign exchange, index options, or any products that are marked-to-market?
 If so, you’ll need to file Form 6781, Gains and Losses From Section 1256 Contracts and Straddles.

 Here’s a shocker for this time of year: This requirement can be considered good news.

 Section 1256 contracts get special tax treatment of 60/40.
 This means that positions held for any amount of time will receive 60% long-term capital gains treatment and 40% short-term capital gains treatment.